AmirZablo/sfmEvac_imit/README.md

 ## Run the simulations:
 ./sfmEvac params.1

-If you want mutiple simulations with the same parameters but different initial conditions, use "make_params.py"
+If you want to do mutiple simulations with the same parameters but different initial conditions, use "make_params.py" to generate the params file with different random seeds

 (A folder is created with the name "sim_1")